callumflack/callum-flack-design/content/projects/the-substation.comp.md

 title: The Substation
 headline: Regained branding and website control for a large-scale arts venue in Melbourne, Australia.
 lede: With offices in Sydney and Singapore, Ward6 is recognised as Asia Pacific's leading independent health communications agency.
 We helped transfer this reputation online with a mobile-first website that was clear, legible and easy to peruse.
-heroImage: /images/thesubstation-hero.jpg
+heroImage: /images/thesubstation-hero-2.png
+featured: true
-tags: example 2
+tags: website
 projectColor: rgb(191, 166, 87)
 ---